GREEN BEANS “ENSALADA”

 I was craving for “Inihaw na talong since last month.
-I remember those days during rainy season in the Philippines my late nanay, she used to grilled eggplant during that time.
+I remember those days during rainy season in the Philippines my late nanay (mother), she used to grilled eggplant during that time.
 Then she add sliced tomatoes, onions (lasona or sibuyas tagalog), sometimes she added chopped ginger too and seasoned with calamansi and anchovy sauce or Bagoong Balayan.

 But this photo above I just added chopped red onions, tomatoes and seasoned with bagoong balayan.
 You can also try sauted shrimps paste or bagoong guisado if you prefer.

-WINGED BEANS LUNCH
+WINGED BEANS FOR LUNCH